Local and Community Resources

 - Those who have been in a group of greater than 10 people where physical distancing and/or face coverings were not utilized.

-Visit Summit County’s COVID-19 Testing page for more information.
+Visit Summit County’s COVID-19 Testing page for additional information for information in Spanish.

 Centura Health Community Testing Site